truenas/api_client/examples/README.md

 * `create_smb_timemachine_share.py` - this script provides a very basic example of how to create a new ZFS dataset and share that can be used as a MacOS time machine target.

+* `two_factor_challenge_response_auth.py` - this script provides an example of how to perform two-factor authentication through the python API client using pytotp.

 ## Helpful Links

 <a href="https://truenas.com">